Fort de Koenigsmacker: History

 The Fort de Koenigsmacker was integrated into the Fortified Sector of Thionville of the Maginot Line in the 1930s, serving as a sub-sector command post and backing up the newer Maginot ouvrages that were built about halfway between Thionville and the border with Luxembourg.
-The short 105mm guns were replaced by 105mm long guns removed from the German fortifications of Metz.
+The short 105 mm guns were replaced by 105 mm long guns removed from the German fortifications of Metz.
 The artillery range was thus increased from 9700 m to 12700 m.
 In 1940 Koenigsmacker was the command post for the 167th Fortress Infantry Regiment (RIF), which manned the nearby Maginot ouvrages.
 During the Battle of France the Thionville area was bypassed and encircled by German forces, with the Maginot and earlier fortifications seeing little action.

 Koenigsmacker overlooks the crossing of the Moselle at Cattenom.
 During the Lorraine Campaign of World War II, the U.S. 90th Infantry Division crossed the flooded Moselle early on 9 November 1944.
 Fire from Koenigsmacker destroyed bridging equipment and harassed boat-borne troops, but elements of the 358th Infantry Regiment established a lodgement on the east bank and infiltrated the area of the fort before daybreak.
 The initial American assault took the German garrison, manned by the 74th regiment of the 19th Volksgrenadier Division, by surprise, but German resistance quickly became more effective.
 American combat engineers took over the assault, using explosives to destroy or seal openings and ventilation shafts.
 The engineers used such a quantity of explosives that they ran out, and had to be replenished by an airdrop.
-The fort's 100mm guns could not be depressed to deal with the close-in attackers, but kept up fire on nearby U.S. formations.
+The fort's 100 mm guns could not be depressed to deal with the close-in attackers, but kept up fire on nearby U.S. formations.
 By nightfall the Americans had occupied a portion of the fort's surface.
 The next morning, Company C of the 358th attacked from the south, encountering a fortified ditch.
 Companies A and B meanwhile occupied the fort's surface and continued with attacks using demolition charges, while the fort kept up artillery fire on American units trying to pass by the fort.
 On the 11th much of the fort had been suppressed, but its guns continued to fire.
 A relief patrol of 145 Germans attempting to relieve the fort was ambushed and captured.
 On the 12th an assault by G Company of the 358th coincided with a decision by the German garrison to evacuate.
 Surrounded, the Germans surrendered.
 More than 300 Germans were captured or casualties, with 111 American casualties.

 After the war the site remained military property, but was not used.
 The fort is abandoned and partly stripped.